awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-network-iface-embedded.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Ipv6Addresses`  <a name="cfn-ec2-instance-networkinterface-ipv6addresses"></a>
-One or more IPv6 addresses to assign to the network interface\.
+The IPv6 addresses to assign to the network interface\.
 You cannot specify this option and the option to assign a number of IPv6 addresses in the same request\.
 You cannot specify this option if you've specified a minimum number of instances to launch\.
 *Required*: No
 *Type*: List of [InstanceIpv6Address](aws-properties-ec2-instance-instanceipv6address.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)